Is SCS Part of DFS? (UK 2026)

 The Full Answer

-SCS Group plc is headquartered in Sunderland and trades under the ticker SCS on the London Stock Exchange.
-DFS Furniture plc is headquartered in Doncaster and trades under DFS on the LSE.
-They report separate annual results, have separate shareholders, separate board structures, separate executive teams, and separate supply chain operations.
-The two companies have no shared ownership at any level.
+SCS Group plc is headquartered in Sunderland and, since January 2024, is privately owned by the Italian furniture group Poltronesofà S.p.A., which bought it for £99.4m and delisted it from the London Stock Exchange.
+DFS Furniture plc is headquartered in Doncaster and remains separately listed on the LSE under the ticker DFS.
+They report separate results, have entirely separate owners, separate board structures, separate executive teams, and separate supply chain operations.
+The two companies have no shared ownership at any level — and never have.

 The confusion is structural — they sell into the same market, with similar price positioning, similar finance offers, similar delivery propositions, and similar showroom formats.
 The marketing distinction is not always obvious from outside the businesses.
 But the corporate distinction is absolute.